datawrapper/snippets/2020-03-coronavirus-charts/README.md

 The R script might always not up to date; we'll push it every few days to this repo.

+#### March 25
+- Updated all maps & map tooltips to only show confirmed cases and deaths, not recoveries anymore.

+#### March 24
+- Changed the area chart "New confirmed COVID–19 cases, per day" to an area chart "New confirmed COVID–19 _deaths_, per day".

 #### March 24